Maxwell School: School emblem

 The shield shows a tiger, an opened bible, the school motto, a compass which supports the opened book and an arrow pointing down surrounded by eight blue and white stripes.
 The opened book is the Bible Of Knowledge and the tiger is The Burning Tiger.
 The compass symbolises the school's status as a modern secondary school, offering technical and vocational subjects at that period of time.
-The school motto – Disco Ut Serviam – is the Latin for I Learn That I May Serve.